Fair Interval Scheduling of Indivisible Chores: Preliminaries

 \section{Preliminaries}

 Given any $r \in \mathbb{N}$, let $[r] \coloneqq \{1,2,\dots,r\}$.

-\paragraph{Problem instance.} An instance of the \emph{chore scheduling problem} (\CSP{})\footnote{Not to be confused with Constraint Satisfaction Problem.} is given by a tuple $\langle \A, \C, \T, \V \rangle$, where $\A \coloneqq \{a_1,\dots,a_n\}$ is the set of $n$ \emph{agents} (or machines), $\C \coloneqq \{c_1,\dots,c_m\}$ is the set of $m$ indivisible \emph{chores} (or jobs), $\T$ is the set containing the \emph{timing information} of all chores, and $\V$ is the \emph{valuation profile}.
+\paragraph{Problem instance.} An instance of the \emph{chore interval scheduling problem} (\CISP{}) is given by a tuple $\langle \A, \C, \T, \V \rangle$, where $\A \coloneqq \{a_1,\dots,a_n\}$ is the set of $n$ \emph{agents} (or machines), $\C \coloneqq \{c_1,\dots,c_m\}$ is the set of $m$ indivisible \emph{chores} (or jobs), $\T$ is the set containing the \emph{timing information} of all chores, and $\V$ is the \emph{valuation profile}.
 The sets $\T$ and $\V$ are formally defined below.